pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   They are TSV, not CSV.
 *   No quotes (single or double quotes) are required
 *   Every TSV file needs to have the same identical header row as first line in file
-*   EOL rules depend on platform/Git options -
+*   EOL rules for TSV are now set by .gitattributes to be LF -
+    *   standard Linux CLI works including under Windows WSL2: `cut`, `grep`, `sed`, etc.
-    *   If you use LF then you can also use the [Ebay TSV utilities](https://github.com/eBay/tsv-utils)
+    *   this means you can also use all the [Ebay TSV utilities](https://github.com/eBay/tsv-utils) even under Windows
     *   [GNU datamash](https://www.gnu.org/software/datamash/) can also be used
 *   Every TSV file needs to have the full set of TABS (for all columns)
 *   Last row in TSV needs EOL after last TAB
 *   TSV file names are case sensitive
-*   TSV file extensions are always `.tsv` (lowercase)
+*   TSV file extensions are always `.tsv` (lowercase) but are not present in the TSV data itself

 ## PDF Object conventions